 Buttermilk Fried Chicken…Who doesn’t love fried chicken?
 I love this recipe I created…the chicken is so crispy, tender, and juicy.
 This recipe works with whatever part of the chicken you prefer.
 I use boneless chicken breasts, cut into strips and boneless chicken thighs.
 I know what you are thinking…how can boneless chicken be fried and remain juicy…try this recipe…it works!
 If you are using bone-in chicken, the fry time will be a little longer.

 Salt and pepper your chicken pieces.
+Feel free to use any part of the chicken you wish.
+Frying time will be longer for chicken on the bone.
 In a bowl, combine enough buttermilk and Sriracha to cover the chicken.
 Add the chicken to the buttermilk mixture and marinate in the refrigerator for at least 15 minutes.
 I typically marinate for 2 hours.
 You can also do overnight.
 The longer the chicken marinates, the juicier it will be.

 While the chicken is marinating, in a bowl or bag, combine the AP flour (the amount will vary depending on how much chicken you are preparing), the rice flour, salt/pepper, cayenne, paprika and ground celery seeds in a bowl.
 The addition of the rice flour will make the chicken extra crispy.